pm25/Regression-Datasets/README.md

 ## 2. Datasets

-This repository contains datasets for Vision, Audio, and Text.
 For datasets that do not provide a predefined train-test split, I randomly sample 80% of the data for training and reserve the remaining 20% for testing.
 Details for each dataset are provided below.

 ### 📸 Vision